-Alternatively, the installer can be executed in silent mode by executing the package with the -s flag.
-Additional flags can be passed which will install specific subpackages instead of all packages.
-Allowed subpackage names are: CUDAToolkit\7.0, CUDASamples\7.0, CUDAVisualStudioIntegration\7.0, and Display.Driver.
-For example, to install only the driver and the toolkit components:
+The installer can be executed in silent mode by executing the package with the -s flag.
+Additional parameters can be passed which will install specific subpackages instead of all packages.
+See the table below for a list of all the subpackage names.